South Dakota Coyotes football: South Dakota State

 The Coyotes' main rivals are the South Dakota State Jackrabbits.
-The two schools have played each other since 1889, with the Jackrabbits currently holding the all-time series 58-52-7.
+The two schools have played each other since 1889, with the Jackrabbits currently holding the all-time series 58–53–7.

 The series has been played yearly except for a pause between 2003 and 2012, when the Jackrabbits moved their athletic programs from Division II to Division I in 2004.
 The rivalry resumed in 2012 after the Coyotes joined the Missouri Valley Football Conference.
 The series is one of the oldest rivalries in college football, and the oldest between two public institutions at the FCS level.

 North Dakota

 The Coyotes historically shared a rivalry with the North Dakota Fighting Hawks, first meeting in 1903.
-The Fighting Hawks currently hold the all-time series 63-33-5.
+The Fighting Hawks currently hold the all-time series 64–34–5.
 The rivalry was interrupted in 2011 after the two schools moved to separate conferences (the Big Sky Conference for North Dakota and the Missouri Valley Football Conference for South Dakota), but the series was renewed when the Fighting Hawks joined the Missouri Valley in 2021.

 Both teams formerly fought for the Sitting Bull Trophy (an oak bust of Sitting Bull), but it was retired in 2000 amid an ongoing NCAA controversy over the use of Native American names and symbols by its member institutions.

 Championships

 Conference championships

-The Coyotes have won 11 conference championships.
+The Coyotes have won eleven conference championships, three outright and eight shared.